Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 B. Conduct During the Hearing

-Beyond dressing appropriately, it’s crucial to maintain a professional and respectful demeanour throughout the hearing.
-Here are some helpful tips:
+Beyond dressing appropriately, it's crucial to maintain a professional and respectful demeanour throughout the hearing.
+Your conduct directly impacts how the Tribunal Member perceives your credibility and the strength of your case.

 Whilst the Members will appreciate the stress and challenges that you are facing, you need to do everything you can to help yourself so that the Member can assist you getting Just, Quick and Cheap resolution to the real issue in the proceedings.